Audio rates 2022

-We would like to remind members that our rates are minimum terms and you are free to continue to negotiate your own higher rate, at least 1% above these quoted percentages for the contract terms specified below.
+We would like to remind members that – for linear radio (not podcast) – our rates are minimum terms and you are free to continue to negotiate your own higher rate, at least 1% above these quoted percentages for the contract terms specified below.

-If you would like to contribute to discussions, or you have any quries please contact the Theo Jones, co-secretary to the Scriptwriters Group.
+If you would like to contribute to discussions, or you have any queries, please contact Theo Jones, co-secretary to the SoA's Scriptwriters Group.

 BBC commissioning processes are detailed here.

 Code of practice

 Read the Guide to Working Relationships Between Writers and BBC in-house Producer/Directors

 Agreements and rates